India at forefront in fighting COVID-19, stands out in terms of vaccine policy: Gita Gopinath | Business

-India has been at the forefront in fighting the coronavirus pandemic and ''really stands out” in terms of its vaccine policy, Chief Economist of the International Monetary Fund Gita Gopinath said, as she hailed the country for playing a very important role in helping the world during the crisis by manufacturing and shipping critical doses of the COVID-19 vaccines to several nations.
+India has been at the forefront in fighting the coronavirus pandemic and ''really stands out” in terms of its vaccine policy, Chief Economist of the IMF Gita Gopinath said on Monday, as she hailed the country for playing a very important role during the crisis by manufacturing and shipping the COVID-19 vaccines to several nations.

-Gopinath made the comments on Monday in an interactive session during the Inaugural Dr. Hansa Mehta Lecture organised on occasion of International Women’s Day.
+Gopinath made the comments in an interactive session during the Inaugural Dr. Hansa Mehta Lecture organised on occasion of International Women’s Day.

 “I also want to mention that India really stands out in terms of its vaccine policy.
 If you look at where exactly is one manufacturing hub for vaccines in the world - that will be India,” Gopinath said.